 We’re broken up, he hasn’t moved out, we aren’t talking to one another and we take turns sleeping in the living room.

-When I text him now, I first ask about his relationship status because I don’t want to cross boundaries.
+When I text the Adonis now, I first ask about his relationship status because I don’t want to cross boundaries.

 He greets me and asks how I’m doing.

 “Oh no, that doesn’t sound good.”
 It’s his single most intuitive, empathetic display I’ve witnessed.

 “Yeah, I really need to get away.”
 I give no other details.

 A few days later, the Exceptionally Tall Man hasn’t come home all night.
 I’m crying; hyperventilating.
 And in the middle of it, like a proper Greek myth, Adonis sweeps in with a deus ex machina: a text letting me know he has booked tickets for our getaway.

 At the airport, Adonis picks me up in a chariot designed by Porsche or similar, and on the trip, he treats me with such care that he becomes forever golden in my book.